Cesarean Mothers Circle

 An online support group for mothers who had emotionally difficult or traumatic cesarean births.

-We can be grateful for our baby and still feel grief, sadness, and anger about the way we birthed or how we were treated during our birth.
+We can be grateful for our baby and still feel grief, sadness, or anger about the way we birthed or how we were treated during our birth.

 Mainstream culture tells mothers that what matters is a healthy baby and healthy mother…